Guide to Buying Tanzanite Online

 For Tanzanite and other coloured gemstones, unlike in diamonds, the concern is mostly placed on whether the inclusions are visible to the naked eye.
 There is less regard to the number of inclusions visible under the scope.

 The Gemological Institute of America (GIA), classifies tanzanite as a Type I gemstone, which means it is usually flawless to the naked eye.
 This means that a Tanzanite with flaws visible to the eye is quite rare to find and will be lower in value.
-Most of the Tanzanite sold for jewellery has inclusions that can only be seen under magnification
+Most of the Tanzanite sold for jewelry has inclusions that can only be seen under magnification

 The Cut refers to how the tanzanite has been shaped to optimize its beauty.
 Cutting has an effect on what colour the consumer will see afterwards.